davidguo123456/vae-transformermdn-music-generation/README.md

 # Music Generation Using Autoencoders and Transformer Mixture Distribution Models
-Prepared for ECE324H1-S. Companion write-up can be found in 'FILE NAEM OF THE PROJ HERE DONT FORGET'
+Prepared for ECE324H1-S. Companion project report can be found in 'FILE NAME OF THE PROJ HERE DONT FORGET'

 ## Installation
 All code is written in Python 3.
 Development was done on WSL2 in Ubuntu 20.04.